 Community Outreach and Public Meetings.
 On September 13, 2016, Lisa Wise Consulting officially began work on the Downtown Specific Plan project.
-Following a project kickoff meeting on September 9, 2016, the first Downtown Specific Plan Task Force meeting took place on December 12, 2016, and a second Task Force meeting was held on January 23, 2017.
-The Downtown Plan Task Force was comprised of a variety of community and business stakeholders who provided valuable input throughout the Plan development process.
+Following a project kickoff meeting on September 9, 2016, the first Downtown Specific Plan Task Force meeting took place December 12, 2016, and a second Task Force meeting was held on January 23, 2017.

-The first Community Workshop was conducted on January 25, 2017 and was the first opportunity for the public to provide feedback and share ideas about what downtown could be.
-It also enabled participants to work with other community members to share their priorities and vision for the Plan area.
+The first Community Workshop was conducted on January 25, 2017 and this was the first opportunity for the public to provide feedback and share ideas about what downtown could be and enabled participants to work with other community members to share their priorities and vision for the Plan area.
 Approximately 85 to 90 community members attended the first workshop and provided input.